rezahh107/SmartAlloc/docs/GA_ENFORCER.md

 the testcase skipped.
 Under `--profile=ga --enforce` the testcase fails when `dist_manifest_warnings` (default `0`) is exceeded.

+Additional testcases:

+- `I18N.Lint` – output from `scripts/i18n-lint.php` highlighting text-domain or
+  placeholder issues.
+- `WPOrg.Preflight` – results of `scripts/wporg-deploy-checklist.php` ensuring
+  required assets and a matching Stable tag.

+Both are skipped in RC runs and enforced only when GA mode is used with `--enforce`.

 The SQL prepare scanner integrates similarly.
 GA Enforcer runs `scan-sql-prepare.php` automatically and emits a testcase `SQL.Prepare` in its JUnit output.
 Advisory and RC profiles mark the testcase skipped with a message